sainathmeduri/Capstone-Project/README.md

 This is the final project of the Udacity Full Stack Developer Nano Degree.
 The goal of this project is to deploy a Flask application using Heroku and PostgreSQL and enable Role Based Authentication and roles-based access control git (RBAC) with Auth0 (third-party authentication systems).

+The motivation to complete this project is  to prove to myself first and the reviewers in Udacity that I have attained a good understanding of the concepts outlined in the course and to put these skills into working projects.
+If I am able to complete  this project, it will help me gain a lot of confidence and acts as a catalyst in pursuit of deeper knowledge in these concepts.

 ## Full Stack Casting Agency

 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.